damienaicheh/AzFunctionCosmosDbPagination/README.md

-# Paginate your results using Azure Cosmos DB
+# Paginate your results using .NET V4 SDK for Azure Cosmos DB

 Sample source code for the following blog post :